NASA-AMMOS/MMTC/README.md

 ## Quick Start

+Build requirements:
+- Red Hat Enterprise Linux (RHEL) 8 or 9 on an x86-64 host
+- Java 17

+Runtime requirements:
-MMTC requires Red Hat Enterprise Linux (RHEL) 8 or 9 and Java 8.
+- Red Hat Enterprise Linux (RHEL) 8 or 9 on an x86-64 host
+- Java 8 for all components except the web application, which requires Java 17

 After cloning the repository and running `./gradlew build`, two MMTC installation options are available:

 ### Demo